Bringing pets into the UK

 All of the above have to be done by a licensed veterinarian.

 Going from the UK to one of the EU Countries if your pet has an EU passport and the rabid vaccination is still valid, the pet’s passport, microchip implanted and a valid rabies vaccination.
-Dogs don’t need worm treatment from the UK to EU.
+Dogs don’t need worm treatment leaving the UK.

 The DEFRA is the agency supervising the laws regarding bringing pets into the United Kingdom their number is 01228 403 600 (option 3), or 0044 1228 403 600 (option 3) international.